8 Google Shopping Product Feed Optimizations You Should Make Now

 2. Optimize Your Product Titles

-Don’t just make your product titles clickable–make them search friendly.
+Use google shopping title best practices.
+Don’t just make your product titles clickable–make them search friendly so your products rank on search engines: Bing or Google.
 Otherwise, they won’t appear for user queries.

 Here are the factors that will influence your rank on Google Shopping: